 But what does scouting have to do with business?
 Well, through scouting, Chuck developed many valuable leadership skills and learned core values that would go on to help him meet the daily challenges of both life and business.

 Chuck went on to receive a degree in Fire Science from Shepherd University, and promptly began his 25-year career as a professional firefighter.
 While this was a lifelong dream for Chuck, a firefighter’s salary was not enough to meet his financial goals, so he started a full-service lawn and landscaping business to bring in extra money on the days he wasn’t working for the Fire Department.
 The business grew into a very profitable operation over the next fifteen years.
 But then the opportunity to pursue another blue collar endeavor presented itself…

-Because of the cultures of constant training, duty, leadership, organization, and operational readiness that the Boy Scouts and the Fire Department instilled in him, plus his 35 years of experience running blue collar service businesses, Chuck is uniquely qualified to lend his expertise to other small businesses, helping them reach their goals of becoming CEO.
-He is active with the Chimney Safety Institute of America (CSIA) and is currently on the Executive Board of Directors, serving as Vice President and former Treasurer, Chairman of Educational Development, Treasurer of Sweep Away Cancer, and Chairman of the CSIA Master Chimney Sweep Committee.
+Because of the cultures of constant training, duty, leadership, organization, and operational readiness that the Boy Scouts and the Fire Department instilled in him, plus his 40 years of experience running blue collar service businesses, Chuck is uniquely qualified to lend his expertise to other service business owners, helping them reach their goals of becoming CEO.
+He is past President of the Chimney Safety Institute of America (CSIA).

-The Roydhouse’s have been married for 26 years and have one son, Chuck III, and two Labradors, Tucker and Raven.
-All, including the dogs, are diehard Baltimore Ravens fans.
-To talk about the latest Ravens victory or tap into and experience the Roydhouse Effect in your business, call Chuck and Linda today.
-Meet the team that’s been there and done that, and wants to use their experience to help you!
+To talk about your needs or tap into and experience the Roydhouse Effect in your business, call Chuck today.
+Meet the guy that’s been there and done that, and wants to use his experience to help you!